 Start growing your audience

-If you’ve never published a book before (and you don’t have a large audience), you need to spend some time building a follower base to promote to.
+If you’ve never published a book before (and you don’t have a large audience), you need to spend some time setting up an author platform and building a follower base to promote to.
 That can mean growing your social media followers, getting more readers to your blog or getting more podcast listeners.
 Because what happens if nobody is familiar with you or your book before your launch?
 Chances are it’ll be challenging to get enough traction for a successful campaign.

 Grab your audience’s attention